 Slowly and by stages, Christianity emerged out of Judaism.
-Its early forms were soon lost beneath later texts and later doctrines.
-These books show that evolution actually happening, either by highlighting the neglected texts that witness to the earliest stages, or by showing how the different layers of the Gospel texts reveal the stages in the process, now stacked on top of each other like some excavated ancient city.Modern Christians may be surprised to learn that their direct, nontheological type of Christianity is actually very close to the beliefs and practices of the earliest Jesus communities.
-Click on any cover design to get to the page for that book.
+Its early forms were soon lost beneath later texts and later doctrines, but they are not beyond recovery.
+Books in this series show that evolution actually happening, either by highlighting the neglected texts that speak to the earliest stages, or by showing how the different layers of the Gospel texts, now stacked on top of each other like so many strata of ancient Troy, reveal the stages in that growth process.
+The beginning of the century was a time when the chief doctrinal differences which now divide Christians and Jews had not yet arisen' when Christians and Jews were still worshipping at the same synagogues.
+Many modern Christians may be surprised to learn that their direct, nontheological type of Christianity is actually very close to the beliefs and practices of the earliest Jesus communities.

 In this annual journal, specialists and other interested persons Christians in the pews as well as in the pulpits may follow the ongoing research by which the conclusions behind the above books are reached and further developed.
 Those interested in this topic are also invited to visit the Alpha Christianity section of this web site.

 At the heart of text research in all languages is a common basic toolkit.
-These books provide new additions to the toolkit (such as the precise measurement of stylistic differences) or collect examples of the successful application of traditional tools, in one language or another, as a guide to future generations.
+These books provide new additions to the toolkit (such as the precise measurement of stylistic differences) or collect examples of the successful application of traditional tools, in languages including classical Chinese and Biblical Greek, as an aid to future generations.

 23 Oct 2014 / Contact The Publisher / Exit to Home Page